Trass3r/AsmHighlighter/README.md

 The package is available in the Visual Studio gallery.

 #### Build
-In order to compile this extension, you have to download and install the [Visual Studio SDK](http://go.microsoft.com/?linkid=9832352).
+In order to compile this extension, you have to install the Visual Studio extension development workload with the Visual Studio SDK.
-See [here](http://www.visualstudio.com/integrate/explore/explore-vside-vsi) for more information.